iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.royalmail.app.droid___9.1.1/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="com.royalmail.app.droid 2 reviews"/>
 </p>

+> I was able to track progress every step of the way from Italy until the item was passed to Royal Mail, then apart from an apology, nothing.
+I'll have to cross my fingers and hope it gets delivered.<br> :date: __2021-07-23 10:12:20__

+> I was told the parcel was to be delivered on Tues 20th and made arrangements to be in, when in fact it was actually delivered on thurs 22nd.<br> :date: __2021-07-22 16:15:22__

+> track and trace is pointless. when you enter your track and trace number , it just replies, we haven't tried to deliver your item yet so we can't track it...🤣🤣🤣🤣<br> :date: __2021-07-22 10:44:32__

+> Had first requested redelivery.Found difficult to find without app.And in Covid mode extremely lengthy process arranging services like redelivery for inform aged real pergatory!Does not ever update at all basically ap is a shambles.<br> :date: __2021-07-19 14:21:24__

 > live tracking (like amazon) would be great. also I recieved a notification today (19th) to say my package has been delivered .... on the 17th.
 Correct date but what's the point telling me two days later!<br> :date: __2021-07-19 11:32:59__